apnex/labops/README.md

 https://labops.sh/rke/boot.iso

 ### 4. `labops` node
-- Builds upon **3**, and deploys the Argo CD platform for automated microservices control-plane on the node
+- Builds upon **3**, and deploys the Argo CD platform for an automated microservices control-plane on the node
 - Automatically evolves through all 4 stages ready for microservices application deployment

 https://labops.sh/boot.iso